BestTimesToVisit.com Logo

 attraction

-Ascend Nuremberg Castle (Kaiserburg) just as the sun begins to paint the sky, offering a breathtaking, crowd-free vista of the medieval city awakening.
-Look for the intricate details of the Sinwell Tower and imagine centuries of history unfolding from this vantage point.
+Ascend Nuremberg Castle (Kaiserburg) just as the sun begins to paint the sky, offering a breathtaking, uncrowded panorama of the red-tiled roofs and spires of the Altstadt.
+Look for the deep well in the inner courtyard, a marvel of medieval engineering, and imagine the castle's historical significance.

 Best time: Apr-Oct